CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Proposed Method

 \section{Proposed Method}

 The above local ensemble Eqn. \eqref{eq:ensemble} has a similar form to the attention mechanism.
 Specifically, the weights $w_i$ in Eqn. \eqref{eq:ensemble} can be modeled as an attention map and the latter term $f$ can be the value in the attention mechanism.
 Such an attention map is related to the similarities of the latent code and coordinate, and it can be calculated using both query and key which can integrate the latent code and coordinate information.
-In this sense, attention models can be used to mitigate the drawbacks of previous methods~(\ie calculated purely based on coordinates without considering any visual information) by learning the soft weight $~w_i$ from both visual and coordinate information.
+In this sense, attention models can be used to mitigate the drawbacks of previous methods~(\ie calculated purely based on coordinates without considering any visual information) by learning the soft weights from both visual and coordinate information.
 However, the use of attention in the implicit function is non-trivial because standard self-attention \cite{vaswani2017transformer} and neighborhood attention \cite{hassani2022neighborhood} mechanisms are based on visual features, and not conditioned on the coordinate information.
 To exploit the continuous representation learning from both the coordinate information and visual features, we propose a new attention for arbitrary-scale SR.

-\textbf{Continuous implicit attention-in-attention.} The architecture of the proposed continuous implicit attention for arbitrary-scale SR (called \textbf{CiaoSR}) is shown in Figure \ref{fig:arch}.
-Specifically, given an LR image, our attention is provided with both the visual features and coordinate information to \textit{learn} a good weight $w_i$ for the local neighboring latent codes for any query at any arbitrary-scale $s$.
+\textbf{Continuous implicit attention-in-attention.} The architecture of the proposed continuous implicit attention-in-attention for arbitrary-scale SR (called \textbf{CiaoSR}) is shown in Figure \ref{fig:arch}.
 It is called attention-in-attention because the value contains an additional embedded attention that additionally captures non-local information of repetitive patterns.
+Specifically, given an LR image, our attention is provided with both the visual features and coordinate information to \textit{learn} good ensemble weights for the local neighboring latent codes for any query at any arbitrary-scale $s$.